adam-stogsdill/MedEI/WBC Classifier/README.md

 Malignant: 37.258%
 Bengin: 62.742%

-In the figure below you can see the number of occurrences fo each class
+In the figure below you can see the number of occurrences fo each class.
 ![Number of Occurrences for each class](class_distribution.png)

 In the figure below you can see the distribution of values for each row.